What happens when an occluded front forms?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-When an occluded front forms, a warm front is indeed lifted above a cold front.
-This atmospheric phenomenon occurs typically when a cold front overtakes a warm front, causing the warm air mass to rise as the denser cold air pushes underneath it.
-As a result, the warm air is forced aloft, which can lead to cloud formation and precipitation.
+When an occluded front forms, it generally involves a warm front being lifted above a cold front.
+This phenomenon occurs when a cold front catches up to a warm front, resulting in the warm air being forced upwards between the two colder air masses.
+This can lead to the formation of clouds and precipitation, as the lifted warm air cools and condenses.

 Subscribe